isomerpages/moe-yuhuasec/_our-curriculum/Mathematics.md

 Students frame the problem, identify the approach and apply values-skills-knowledge in solving problems creatively.
 ![](/images/Math%20Dept/math%20memory-mastery-modelling.jpg)

-**DESIRED STUDENT OUTCOMES**
+**DESIRED STUDENT OUTCOMES**<br>

-ACTIVE
-Students can work effectively independently and collaboratively to identify problems and seek out possible solutions.
+ACTIVE:<br>Students can work effectively independently and collaboratively to identify problems and seek out possible solutions.

-ARTICULATE
-Students can present their solutions in a logical manner, stating reasons where necessary in written and verbal form.
+ARTICULATE:<br>Students can present their solutions in a logical manner, stating reasons where necessary in written and verbal form.

-ACCURATE
-Students can derive correct and feasible solutions, checking their answer against problem requirements and using alternative methods to verify answers where possible.
+ACCURATE:<br>Students can derive correct and feasible solutions, checking their answer against problem requirements and using alternative methods to verify answers where possible.

 ### PARTICIPATION AND ACHIEVEMENTS